techpines/express.io/examples/README.md

 This is the canonical express.io example.
 It does nothing, except set up an HTTP server and an IO server together.

+When you run this example, the server should start.
+Nothing else very interesting should happen.

+__This is a copy-paste example.__

 #### Server (app.js)

 ```js